Here are some American Billiard Radio (ABR) audio interviews with Dr. Dave

 “The Color of Money.”
 The movie was very well done with good acting, cinematography, plot, and music, and it also helped glamorize our sport and dramatically increases its popularity.

-I actually wrote an article about this and other billiards-related films for Billiards Digest magazine.
+I actually wrote articles about this and other billiards-related films for Billiards Digest magazine.
 Here’s the article about the Color of Money.

 Do you play any other sports?